sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-powercplpreferredplan.md

-When an end user clicks the battery meter, Windows® displays two featured power-plan options.
+When an end user clicks the battery meter, Windows displays two featured power-plan options.
 The default featured power plans are **Balanced** and **Power Saver**.
 If `PreferredPlan` is set to a different power plan, Windows displays **Balanced** and the specified plan.

 Use the **powercfg -list** option to view the GUIDs for the different power plans on the Windows installation.
 For example: